“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 There is a Chassidic story told of R’ Zusha of Hanipol,

-Today, disunity, disorder, divisiveness and strife plague the world.
+Today, disunity, disorder, divisiveness, and strife plague the world.
 Never before in history has the world been so divided between Republican and Democrat, Conservative and Liberal, Believer and Atheist, Black and White, Male and Female.
-The major force of Marxism, and its political spawn, is built upon the idea of Conflict Theory, which pits the Oppressor vs the Oppressed, and seeks to divide and conquer, and sow division and discord in order to overthrow the status quo and reforge the world as a utopia.
-The end result has always ended in oppressive authoritarianism.
+The major force of Marxism, and its political spawn, is built upon the idea of Conflict Theory, which pits the "Oppressor" versus the "Oppressed" and seeks to divide and conquer and sow division and discord in order to overthrow the status quo and reforge the world as a utopia.
+The end result has always been oppressive authoritarianism.
 The Talmud says,

 “Anyone who engages in divisiveness transgresses a Divine prohibition, as it is written, “That he be not as Korach and his company.”
 Sanhedrin 110a, Soncino Press Edition